Semester GPA

 How it works

-This GPA calculator converts each course letter grade into grade points on a standard 4.0 scale before anything is averaged.
+This GPA calculator starts by turning each course letter into grade points on a standard 4.0 scale.
+The average only makes sense after every class is translated into the same scoring system.

-A four-credit class influences GPA more than a one-credit elective.
-That is why GPA calculator is different from a simple average of course letters.
+A four-credit class should matter more than a one-credit elective.
+That is why a GPA calculator cannot use a simple average of letters and why one heavy course can change the term more than several lighter ones.

 Semester vs cumulative

 This view only uses the classes in the current term.
-It is best when you want to understand this semester by itself before final grades are locked.
+It is the clearest way to judge how one semester is going before grades are final, which is why many students open a GPA calculator before the term is locked.

-This view combines your existing cumulative GPA and completed credits with the current term estimate.
-It is better for scholarships, academic standing, and transfer planning.
+This view combines your existing GPA and completed credits with the current term estimate.
+It is the better lens for scholarships, probation risk, honors cutoffs, and transfer planning when you need a GPA calculator for the bigger record.

 Scenarios